-The upper area displays the network interface devices available to Cattrax by IP address and name.
+The center area displays the network interface devices available to Cattrax by IP address and name.
 In many installations there will be only one entry in the window and by default this would be the device used by Cattrax.
 If there are multiple entries, as would be the case, for example, if the host PC contains both an Ethernet NIC and a wireless adapter, the device Cattrax is currently communicating through is shown highlighted.
 You may select the network interface device you wish Cattrax to use by double-clicking the entry in the listing.
-If you would like Cattrax to communicate over all of the listed network interface devices, place a checkmark in the box above the list.
-This option is only active if more than one device is listed.
+If you would like Cattrax to communicate over all of the listed network interface device is listed.
 Be sure that the network interface device you select is communicating over the subnet(s) containing all PESA devices you wish to control.

-Subnets currently available to Cattrax are listed in the middle area of the screen under the Subnet Broadcast Addresses column, Figure 4-2.
+Subnets currently available to Cattrax are listed in the lower area of the dialog box under the Subnet Broadcast Addresses column, Figure 4-2.
 A check in the box beside an entry indicates that Cattrax is actively communicating over that subnet and will automatically discover PESA devices on the subnet.
 If you wish to prevent Cattrax from communicating over a specific subnet, click the checkbox to remove the check.
 If you need to add additional subnets or modify address parameters of currently available subnets use the buttons beneath the display window as follows: